 How is tobacco processed?

-How is tobacco processed?
-That’s a good question.
+How is tobacco processed?, That’s a good question.
 After harvesting tobacco leaves, they must go through extensive processing to be turned into products like cigarettes, dip, and cigars.
-The first step to this is curing the tobacco leaves, which is the drying process.
-The curing method used can give the plant different characteristics and qualities.
+First, the tobacco leaves must be cured—a drying process that gives the plant distinct characteristics and qualities.

 Flue-curing is the most popular curing method for Virginia tobacco.
-Flue-curing involves hanging the tobacco leaves in curing barns and using hot air to dry out the leaves.
-As the leaves dry, they take on unique colors, flavors, and aromas.
+It involves hanging the tobacco leaves in curing barns and using hot air to dry them.
+As a result, the leaves develop unique colors, flavors, and aromas.

 A. Bidis